luckynozomi/PPI_Bert/README.md

 tensorflow==1.14.0
 gast==0.2.2 (note that you have to install this specific version and overwrite the one installed by tensorflow, o/w there will be errors)

 You can install all the packages I used (for running on CPU) using `pip install -r requirements-cpu.txt`, preferrablely under using a virtual environment.

+If you want to use GPU, use `pip install -r requirements.txt`.
+Depending on your CUDA version, this may require additional setups.

 ## Data Input
 All datas are stored in a `.tsv` (tab separated text file) file.
 Each row is an entry, and each entry has 3 items (separated by tab `\t`):